Thank You for Funding Our Anthology!

 I lived in Orick for one summer and half a school year but the memories linger, and viscerally.
 I shared a room with my younger brother Jesse in a small yellow house my mom and step dad rented behind a burl shop.
 My mother was making jewelry at the time—beaded rainbow-colored earrings that hung long.
 Earrings for gypsies.

 In the summer, my mother sunbathed outside with a neighbor lady.
 The neighbor lady had a big, scary dog she kept behind a short, brown fence.
 She had two daughters my age whom I played with regularly.
 We played Saved By The Bell and they wouldn’t let me be Kelly Kapowski even though they were both blond and I had long brown hair just like Kelly Kapowski.
-But it guess it was fair after all because one of the blond girls would’ve have to be Lisa Turtle and she was black.
-So I was Lisa Turtle, the peacekeeper.

 At school, I learned all about saying Bloody Mary into the mirror three times.
 Which was scary even if “nothing happened” because the bathrooms were always dark and gloomy because that’s how Orick was because that’s how Humboldt County was—shrouded in fog and with a mean tree cover to boot.